semrush/intergalactic/website/docs/components/progress-bar/progress-bar.md

 @import playground

+> 💡 This component is one of the components that displays interface's reaction to user actions in the interface.
+For general rules on such components, see the [Loading patterns](/patterns/loading-states/).

 @## Description

 **ProgressBar** is a component for displaying a long process, usually more than 5 seconds. _For example, collecting keywords or updating mentions._